Birkenpapier/GSL-Detector/README.md

 sudo docker build -t gsl-detector . && sh runDocker.sh
 ```

+Please make sure that the video device is attached and accessible from /dev/video0!
 After the successful start you can use the detector to detect one of the predefined actions:
 <div align='center'>
 <img src = 'assets/vielglueck.png' height="450px">